PriyankaPrakashChand/git-client-side-hooks/README.md

 ## How to Add Git Hooks::

-go to project root directory and past the hooks directory open a terminal and:
+Go to project root directory and paste the hooks directory open a terminal and:
 - run `cd <project-root-directory-path>`
 - run `chmod 744  $(pwd)/hooks` [ Make the hooks directory executable by user ]
 - run `bash hooks/setup-git-hooks.sh`